gedankenlab/Kaleidoscope/doc/CODING_STYLE.md

 #### Class Data Members

-Data members of classes, both static and non-static, are named like ordinary nonmember variables, but with a trailing underscore.
+Private data members of classes, both static and non-static, are named like ordinary nonmember variables, but with a trailing underscore.

 ```c++
 class TableInfo {